Indezine Logo

 Figure 6: All styles in Task Pane

-13. Now you can format the outline so that PowerPoint can understand which line of text is a slide title, the first level bullet, the second level bullet, etc. To do that you need to follow these guidelines:
+13. Now, you can format the outline so that PowerPoint can understand which line of text is a slide title, the first level bullet, the second level bullet, etc. To do so, you need to follow these guidelines:

 1. For slide titles, select the text and choose Heading 1 style.